Posts Tagged ‘Teen Boundaries’

 Read MoreThe Benefits of Using Natural Consequences to Discipline Your Teen

+The Benefits of Using Natural Consequences to Discipline Your Teen.
 Natural consequences are an effective disciplining tool with long-term benefits.
 They work specifically well for teenagers because they are at the age where their ability to reason is much more developed than that of a young child.
-Teens can see the direct outcome – positive or negative – of their choices or behavior and then…
+Teens can see the direct outcome – positive…

 Read More